vvvv/The-Gray-Book/reference/extending/publishing.md

 ```
 name: push_nuget

-# on push on master
+# on push on main
 on:
   push:
     branches: